 - Flush with warm tap water – It is important to flush the NGT with warm tap water before and after each feeding to prevent clogs, or if the tube is already clogged.

 - Get our JagaPros to assist you – It is important to hire a professional nurse to change or unclog the NGT.
 NGTs need to be changed approximately every 4 weeks.
 If you are unsure or not confident in changing the NGT, you can call on Jaga-Me’s professionals to assist you, instead of queueing for long hours at the A&E. Jaga-Me has certified nurses who can help you with medical procedures in the comfort of your own home.

 Your Trusted Medical Home Care for Stroke

-Everyone deserves the best medical care, and we are here to help.
-Get care for your loved ones at home with our professional medical procedures such as Nasogastric Tube (NGT) change and insertion, Urinary Catheterisation, Complex Wound Care Management, etc
+We are here to help.
+Get care for your loved ones at home with our professional medical procedures such as Nasogastric Tube (NGT) change and insertion, Urinary Catheterisation, Complex Wound Care Management, etc.

 Bathing and Toileting

 Using the washroom and bathing can be a real struggle for stroke survivors, but can be made easier with the following tips:

 - Shower instead of bathe – Your loved one is less likely to slip and fall when using a shower as compared to using a bathtub.

 - Sit while showering – When showering, sit instead of stand.
 Purchasing a bath chair is useful in preventing bathroom falls.